tlongers/doccydoc/sphinx/source/units.rst

 **Description**

-The immediate superior unit in the overall hierarchy of security force.
+The immediate superior or parent unit in the overall hierarchy of security force.

 **Type of field**